The Revised Forest Plan is Here!

 Updated 9/7/2023 Public Engagement: The GMUG National Forests and the National Forest Foundation co-hosted two virtual public webinars and one in-person presentation to provide orientation and an overview of the revised Forest Plan and associated documents.
 These sessions provided an opportunity for participants to ask questions about plan revision.
 Recordings of the virtual webinars are available by clicking on the links below.

-If you're just joining the conversation, please check out the Process and Products tab above for past publications, recorded webinars, and other helpful resources, and please consider joining our mailing list to recieve an update when we are getting ready to publish the Final EIS.
+If you're just joining the conversation, please check out the Process and Products tab above for past publications, recorded webinars, and other helpful resources, and please consider joining our mailing list to receive updates regarding Forest Plan revision.

 The GMUG planning team thanks you for your input and feedback leading up to this point.
 During formal and informal comment periods over the past six years, you have helped improve each iteration of the plan process by sharing your perspectives and concerns.